Psychiatry

 If you would like more information, please contact bestcenter@neomed.edu.

-Bethany and Karen Yeiser, speakers at this year's Frese Lecture, stand before a wooden fence.
+Bethany and Karen Yeiser, speakers at the 2023 Frese Lecture, stand before a wooden fence.

 Bethany Yeiser, President of the CURESZ Foundation (Comprehensive Understanding via Research and Education into SchiZophrenia); Karen Yeiser, mother of Bethany Yeiser and registered nurse, secretary for The CURESZ Foundation presented at the 2023 Frese Lecture.